 Respond and Reframe: This is where combining these two approaches becomes much more powerful.
 You can actually leverage supply chain network design solutions, that use conventional OR algorithms, on data that has been generated by ML algorithms to design a network that takes into account every possible (predictable) disruption, at different magnitudes of impact, and generate scenario recommendations for them.

 The above two are a sample of the opportunities that supply chain and operations presents to combine these two powerful approaches, to help develop supply chains aligned to the current challenges.

 What does this mean for SAPinsiders ?

 - Enterprise analytics is not just about running multiple analytical tools in silos.
-It is about finding opportunity to play around.
-Use your analytics canvas to draw beautiful solutions, by combining different analytical tools together to create robust solutions
+It is about finding opportunities to play around.
+Use your analytics canvas to draw beautiful solutions by combining different analytical tools to create robust solutions.

-- The suggested scenario is just one example but you can use the approach of combining these two approaches across end to end supply chain
+- The suggested scenario is just one example, but you can combine these approaches across the end-to-end supply chain.

-- Create analytics teams that are not divided by expertise areas (like OR and ML).
-If they are, run workshops and sessions to help them think about opportunities as a high level.
-Push them to evolve as analytics artists vs modelers, programmers and data scientists.
-Designations do not do any magic, skills do
+- Create analytics teams not divided by expertise areas (like OR and ML).
+If they are, run workshops and sessions to help them think about opportunities at a high level.
+Push them to evolve as analytics artists vs. modelers, programmers, and data scientists.
+Designations do not do any magic; skills do

-- SAP and SAP ecosystem partners provide a plethora of tools that you can leverage to create such innovative solutions.
-You can chose to build solutions from scratch using open source tools
+- SAP and SAP ecosystem partners provide many tools you can leverage to create such innovative solutions.
+You can choose to build solutions from scratch using open-source tools.